MrHeer/resume/public/resume_en_US.md

 ### [Hangzhou tongxuema Technology Co., Ltd](http://www.hzcoding.com/) ( 2019-09 ~ 2020-04 ) **Algorithm Instructor**

 - I am in charge of daily teaching in this company, mainly in `C++ / Scratch / Algorithms`.
-I am also good at using [`visualization`](https://visualgo.net/en) techniques to show the principles of algorithms in my classes to make it easier for students to understand them.
+I am also good at using [`visualization`](https://visualgo.net/en) techniques to show the principles of algorithms in my classes to make it easier for students to understand them

 ### [Tuowei Information System Co., Ltd](https://www.talkweb.com.cn/) ( 2018-07 ~ 2019-07 ) **Software Engineer**